winitzki/scall/tutorial/programming_dhall.md

   = λ(a : Type) → λ(b : Type) → λ(p : Pair a b) → p._2
 ```

-As a further example, conider the standard `map` function for `List`.
+As a further example, consider the standard `map` function for `List`.
 The type signature of that function is `∀(a : Type) → ∀(b : Type) → (a → b) → List a → List b`.

 When applying that function, the code must specify both type parameters (`a`, `b`):